simensr/devguide/doc/tests.rst

 - Runtest based scripts, see: http://runtest.readthedocs.org
 - CTest

-The first two will be phased out.
 CTest wraps around runtest.
-Runtest is for individual tests, CTest ties them all together and produces a test runner.
+Runtest is for individual tests.
+CTest ties them all together and produces a test runner.
 The preferred way to run tests is through CTest inside the build directory.

 You can run all tests::